 In scenario A, we have Dr. Frank.
 He owns a pediatric office in Philadelphia.

-Google outlines very clearly what you should do right here: An individual practitioner should create their own dedicated business profile if they operate in a public-facing role and they can be contacted directly at the verified location during stated hours.
+Google outlines very clearly what you should do right here: An individual practitioner should create their own dedicated Google Business Profile if they operate in a public-facing role and they can be contacted directly at the verified location during stated hours:

 They also add that if a practitioner is the only public-facing practitioner at a location and represents a branded organization like Philadelphia Pediatrics, it’s best for the practitioner to share a business profile with the organization.

 Now honestly, here they’re saying that it is best for you to do it; it doesn’t mean that you have to share the same profile.
 There is an advantage to having them separated, namely that you can occupy two spots in the map results versus just one.

 Scenario 2: Two Doctors, One Practice

 In scenario number two, Dr. Frank owns Philadelphia Pediatrics, and he has a doctor that works with him, Dr. Jill.

 In this case, there should be a Philadelphia Pediatrics profile, there should be a Dr. Frank profile, and there should be a Dr. Jill profile.